Description

 Frank W. Jones, CIA

-Frank began his career with the IRS Inspection Service in 1989 and has been with TIGTA since its establishment in 1998.
-While with TIGTA, he has participated in several notable customer service reviews where Frank and his team have played the role of taxpayers and conducted anonymous visits to IRS Taxpayer Assistance Centers and Volunteer Income Tax Assistance sites.
-For this review, auditors evaluated IRS employees and volunteers’ ability to correctly answer tax law questions and prepare accurate tax returns.
-During the 2008 filing season, Frank expanded his efforts and his team conducted anonymous visits to unenrolled commercial tax return preparation companies.
-The results from these reviews were instrumental in the IRS establishing the Taxpayer Assistance Blueprint and Paid Preparer Strategy.
+Frank began his career in 1989 with the Internal Revenue Service (IRS) Inspection Service Office of Audit and has been with Treasury Inspector General for Tax Administration (TIGTA) since its establishment in 1998.
+During his 36-year tenure, Frank completed complex audits of the IRS Examination, Collection, Criminal Investigation, Electronic Tax Administration, and Customer Service functional offices.
+He participated in several notable customer service reviews where he and his team conducted anonymous site visits to IRS Taxpayer Assistance Centers, Volunteer Income Tax Assistance sites, and unenrolled commercial tax return preparation companies.
+The audit review results were instrumental in the IRS establishing the Taxpayer Assistance Blueprint and Paid Preparer Strategy.
+Both initiatives transformed how the IRS delivered customer service to taxpayers and oversight of the tax preparation profession.

 Questions?
 You can find our FAQ here and our policies here.